 For more than 100 years, UC Davis has engaged in teaching, research and public service that matter to California and transform the world.
-Located close to the state capital, UC Davis has more than 32,000 students, more than 2,500 faculty and more than 21,000 staff, an annual research budget that exceeds \$678 million, a comprehensive health system and 13 specialized research centers.
+Located close to the state capital, UC Davis has 32,000 students, an annual research budget that exceeds \$600 million, a comprehensive health system and 13 specialized research centers.
 The university offers interdisciplinary graduate study and more than 100 undergraduate majors in four colleges - Agricultural and Environmental Sciences, Biological Sciences, Engineering, and Letters and Science.
 It also houses six professional schools - Education, Law, Management, Medicine, Veterinary Medicine and the Betty Irene Moore School of Nursing.